yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 Click that account to pick it, select "Hide Row" if >=X and set X to 100 If it goes below 100, it will appear, and you can even make it blink.

 You can also monitor your spending.
-Gas spent this month?
-Create a row, find your gas category.
+E.g. Groceries spend this month?
+So, create a row, and find your groceries category.
 Select "Month to date" in Inc/Exp Date Range.
-If you have multiple gas categories, you can select them all.
+If you have multiple groceries categories, you can select them all.
 Save and look.

 Now that you have an inkling of the custom balance power potential here, go explore.